paritytrading/parity/libraries/util/README.md

 Parity Utilities
 ================

-Parity Utilities contains support functions used by Parity Trading System.
+Parity Utilities contains support functions used by the trading system.

 Download